AndreyPodlesni/UsbKeyboardSniffer/README.md

 The ESP32 employs the WebServer library to establish and manage a web server for presenting the webpage.
 Additionally, it utilizes the ArduinoJson library for handling JSON data within the server's operations.

-## Displaying Text and CSV Files on a Web Page
+## Displaying Text and  key log CSV Files on a Web Page
-The web server fetches the text and CSV files from the memory card and displays them on a web page.
+The web server fetches the text and CSV key log files from the memory card and displays them on a web page.
 It uses JavaScript to dynamically refresh the content, ensuring up-to-date information is shown.

 ## Key Injection Feature